cjones46/STAT240_FA24/Rintoul_Lecture_Notes/README.md

-Lecture slides for Miranda's section are found here.
+Lecture slides and Rmarkdown handouts for Miranda's section are found here.